 Capital investments are also made from time to time to expand production capacity.
-In 2016, and in 2018, to meet growing demand, Swiss Water added production capacity at its Burnaby facility.
-In addition, Swiss Water has incurred costs between 2016 and 2020 for engineering services, progress payments and new equipment related to the new production facility and decaffeination processing line completed in 2020 in Delta, BC.
-As a result, cash capital expenditures (including maintenance and other initiatives) were \$12.5 million in 2020, compared to \$18.7 million in 2019.
-In 2020, the Company commenced planning for the construction of a second production line at its Delta location.
+To meet growing demand, between the years 2016 and 2020 Swiss Water incurred costs for the construction and completion of the new building and the first decaffeination processing line at the Delta BC location.
+Between the years 2020 and 2021 Swiss Water invested in capital expenditures related to the construction of a second production line in Delta BC.
+Cash capital expenditures (including maintenance and other initiatives) were \$13.7 million in 2021, \$12.5 million in 2020, and \$18.7 million in 2019.